onflow/cadence/docs/language.md

     }
 }

-// create a new instance of the struct as an optional let value: Value? = Value()
+// Create a new instance of the struct as an optional let value: Value? = Value()
-// create another optional with the same type, but nil let noValue: Value? = nil
+// Create another optional with the same type, but nil let noValue: Value? = nil

 // Access the `number` field using optional chaining